 Line 1699 Subtotal The subtotal for fines and penalties is the sum of lines 1605, 1610, 1620 and 1698.
-Other Revenue This section refers to other revenue, including investment income, donations, sale of publications and equipment, contributions from non-consolidated entities, revenue from government business enterprises, revenue from the Ontario Lottery and Gaming Corporation, 10 - 6 Schedule 10 Statement of Operations: Revenue revenue related to ambulance dispatch and other.
+Other Revenue This section refers to other revenue, including investment income, donations, sale of publications and equipment, contributions from non-consolidated entities, revenue from government business enterprises, revenue from the Ontario Lottery and Gaming Corporation, revenue related to ambulance dispatch and other.
 Revenue reported in this section is not reported in Schedule 12, Grants, User Fees and Service Charges.
 Line 1805 Investment income This line refers to interest income generated on all fund balances from all sources such as bank deposits, promissory notes, etc. Include investment income from consolidated local boards.
 Line 1806 Interest earned on reserves and reserve funds This line refers to interest income generated from reserves and reserve funds.
 Line 1811 Gain/Loss on sale of land & capital assets Enter the gain on the sale of land and other capital assets on this line.
-OR Enter the loss on the sale of land and other capital assets on Schedule 40 column 5 (Rents and Financial Expenses) Line 1812 Deferred revenue earned (Development charges) This line is automatically populated from Schedule 60-line 1025 column 1 + schedule 60-line 1035 column 1.
+OR Enter the loss on the sale of land and other capital assets on Schedule 40 column 5 (Rents and Financial Expenses) Line 1812 Deferred revenue earned (Development charges) This line is automatically populated from Schedule 60-line 1025 column 1 + schedule 60-line 1026 column 1.
 Line 1813 Deferred revenue earned (Recreational land (The Planning Act)) This line is automatically populated from Schedule 60-line 1032 column 1 + Schedule 60-line 1035 column 1.
-Line 1814 Other: Deferred revenue earned Please specify.
+Line 1815 Deferred revenue earned (Community Benefits) (SLC 60 1036 01) This line is automatically populated from Schedule 60 Line 1036 column 1 Please specify.
 Enter other deferred revenue earned.

 Line 1830 Donations Enter donations on this line.

-Schedule 10 FIR2021 Do not report donated Tangible Capital Assets on this line.
-Line 1831 Donated Tangible Capital Assets (SLC 53 0610 01) Statement of Operations: Revenue Donated Tangible Capital Assets are automatically populated from Schedule 53-line 0610 column 1.
+Do not report donated Tangible Capital Assets on this line.
+Line 1831 Donated Tangible Capital Assets (SLC 53 0610 01) Donated Tangible Capital Assets are automatically populated from Schedule 53-line 0610 column 1.
 Line 1840 Sale of publications, equipment, etc.